SumoLogic/sumologic-documentation/docs/api/collector.md

    <td>For installed Collectors, whether the Collector is using local source configuration management (using a <code>JSON</code> file), or cloud management (using the <code>UI</code>)
    </td>
    <td>Modifiable
-To assign to <code>JSON</code> see <a href="https://help.sumologic.com/03Send-Data/Sources/03Use-JSON-to-Configure-Sources/Local-Configuration-File-Management/Local-Configuration-File-Management-for-Existing-Collectors-and-Sources">Local Configuration File Management for Existing Collectors and Sources</a>.
+<p>To assign to <code>JSON</code> see <a href="https://help.sumologic.com/03Send-Data/Sources/03Use-JSON-to-Configure-Sources/Local-Configuration-File-Management/Local-Configuration-File-Management-for-Existing-Collectors-and-Sources">Local Configuration File Management for Existing Collectors and Sources</a>.</p>
    </td>
   </tr>
   <tr>